 In February 2021, the Company signed a consulting agreement with Michael McFadden, the CEO of the Company, requiring an annual base compensation of \$500,000.
 Included in the agreement is a provision for a termination payment upon termination without just cause and an equity provision upon the sale or merger of the Company.
-The termination payment is to be paid semi-monthly over a one year period, as follows: the first six months at the current base compensation, followed by three months at $\frac{1}{2}$ of the current base compensation, followed by three months at $\frac{1}{2}$ of the current base compensation.
+The termination payment is to be paid semi-monthly over a one year period, as follows: the first six months at the current base compensation, followed by three months at $\frac{1}{2}$ of the current base compensation, followed by three months at $\frac{1}{2}$ of the current base compensation, and the average of actual performance bonuses paid average over the last two years.
 The equity provision provides for the following: